DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 They tell me I’m living in the most connected time in human history, and the data supports it.
 My career is built on designing the very systems that make this connection possible—scalable, efficient, and predictable.
-I build Engines.
+I build Machines.
 And business is good.

 But lately, my models have been failing.